One-Loop Radiative Correction to the Triple Higgs Coupling in the Higgs Singlet Model: Conclusions

 \section{Conclusions}

 The radiative correction to the triple $h$ coupling is calculated in the minimal extension of the SM by adding a real gauge singlet scalar.
-In this model there are two scalars $h$ and $H$ and both of them are mixed states of the doublet and singlet.
-Provided that the mixing angle is set to be zero, $h$ is the pure left-over of the doublet and its behavior is the same as that of the SM at the tree level.
-However the radiative corrections from the singlet $H$ can alter $h$-related couplings which deviate from the SM values.
+In this model there are two scalars $h$ and $H$, and both of them are mixing states of the doublet and singlet.
+Provided that the mixing angle is set to be zero, $h$ is the pure left-over of the doublet and its behaviour is the same as that in the SM at the tree level.
+However the radiative corrections from the singlet $H$ can alter $h$-related couplings. $hZZ$ coupling only receives the correction from universal wave-function renormalization constant $\delta{Z_h}$ compared to the SM prediction, while $hhh$ coupling can have non-universal correction.
 Our numerical results show that the deviation $\delta_{hhh}^{(1)}$ is sizable.
-For $\lambda_{\Phi{S}}=1$, the $\delta_{hhh}^{(1)}$ can be $40\%$.
-For $\lambda_{\Phi{S}}=1.5$, the $\delta_{hhh}^{(1)}$ can reach $140\%$.
-The sizable radiative correction is mainly caused by three reasons: the magnitude of the coupling $\lambda_{\Phi{S}}$, light mass of the additional scalar and the threshold enhancement.
-The radiative correction for the $hZZ$ coupling can be a complementarity to the triple $h$ coupling because of the high precision measurement.
-In the optimal case, the triple $h$ coupling is very sensitive to BSM physics, and this model can be tested at future high luminosity hadron colliders and electron-positron colliders.
+For $\lambda_{\Phi{S}}=1$, the deviation $\delta_{hhh}^{(1)}$ may lie above $20\%$ around threshold and $\delta_{hZZ}^{(1)}$ is among $-0.5\%\sim-2\%$ when $m_H$ is light.
+At this case, $\delta_{hZZ}^{(1)}$ will have better sensitivity to probe this model.
+For the parameter space with larger $\lambda_{\Phi{S}}$ (for example $\lambda_{\Phi{S}}=1.5,3$), the deviation $\delta_{hhh}^{(1)}$ grows faster than $\delta_{hZZ}^{(1)}$. $\delta_{hhh}^{(1)}$ can be more than $30\%$, while $\delta_{hZZ}^{(1)}$ is merely $-0.2\%\sim-0.5\%$.
+For $\lambda_{\Phi{S}}=-1$, $m_H$ can also be light.
+The deviation $\delta_{hhh}^{(1)}$ is negative at this moment, and it can reach $-50\%$ in threshold enhanced region.
+At the same time, the deviation $\delta_{hZZ}^{(1)}$ is at $-1\%$ level.
+The sizable radiative correction is mainly caused by three reasons: order one coupling $\lambda_{\Phi{S}}$, light mass of the additional scalar and the threshold enhancement.
+When searching for new physics, the model parameter space will be detected well at future high luminosity electron-positron colliders if you combine the deviation $\delta_{hhh}^{(1)}$ with $\delta_{hZZ}^{(1)}$.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-We would like to thank Gang Li, Chen Shen, Chen Zhang and Yang Li for helpful discussions.
-This work was supported in part by the Natural Science Foundation of China (Grants No. 11135003 and No. 11375014).
+We would like to thank Kei Yagyu, Gang Li, Yang Li, Chen Zhang and Chen Shen for helpful discussions.
+We also thank Qing-Hong Cao, Qiang Li, Li Lin Yang, Zhao Li, Jiang-Hao Yu and Hao Zhang for pointing out some problems in our previous study.
+This work was supported in part by the Natural Science Foundation of China (Grants No. 11135003, No. 11635001 and No. 11375014).